 Automatic Registration.
 If you are a Multifamily Housing Service Coordinator grantee and have not reported under Standards for Success before, you do not need to register for Standards for Success.
-Your account will be created automatically by GrantSolutions.
-If you have not yet received your login credentials, please contact Grant Solutions by email at email@example.com or by phone at (202) 401-5282 or (866) 577-0771.
+GrantSolutions will automatically create a GrantSolutions online data collection (OLDC) grant account.
+If you have not yet received your login credentials, please contact GrantSolutions by email at email@example.com or by phone at (866) 577-0771.

 Please keep in mind, too, that the SfS report is a property-based report, rather than a service coordinator-based report.
 This means each property only needs to submit one SfS report, regardless of the number of service coordinators on the property.

-If your property has received federal funds or approved budget funds for Quality Assurance (QA) services, an annual QA report must be submitted to HUD, along with the SfS report.
-All QA reports must be uploaded as attachments, and submitted at the same time as the SfS report.
+If your property has received Federal funds or approved budget funds for Quality Assurance (QA) services, an annual QA report must be submitted to HUD, along with the SfS report.
+All QA reports must be uploaded as attachments and submitted at the same time as the SfS report.
 Please do not email QA reports separately to your regional HUD officer.

 Asthma-Related Hospital/Emergency Room Visit – Please note that all hospital and ER visits are now tracked, rather than just asthma-related visits.
 No distinction needs to be made for the health reason.
 Going forward, simply track the number of hospital and/or ER visits.

-Service Coordinator Service Code – this data element is now considered to be the catch all for all services delivered to the resident.
+Service Coordinator Service Code – This data element is now considered to be the catch all for all services delivered to the resident.
 Going forward, you will want to enter the total number of service interactions with the resident using this service code.
 If the service falls into another service category, it can be entered there as well.
 But this data element should reflect your total number of service interactions with the resident.
 Please do not include Outreach services.